-As suggested by Rick Dillingham when he sold me the pot and appraised the piece (appraisal on file), this pot was probably painted (and signed) by Fannie, but does not directly indicate her contribution.
-The simple designation “Nampeyo” on the bottom thus claims a relationship to “Old Lady” Nampeyo and serves a commercial function very much like the old Harvey stickers that proclaimed “Nampeyo Hopi Pottery.”
+When Rick Dillingham sold me this pot and appraised it, he suggested it was probably painted (and signed) by Fannie.
+The simple designation “Nampeyo” on the bottom serves a commercial function very much like the old Harvey stickers that proclaimed “Nampeyo Hopi Pottery.”
 (For such a Harvey label, see 2010-20.)